isabella232/ingest-travel-guide/pages/services.md

 # Services
 The services of the Ingest component broken down into functions.

-Functions should be self contained steps that:
+Functions are self-contained steps that:
-* Are passed all the information they need to process as JSON
+* Take input as JSON
 * Output results as JSON

+This approach allows for functions to be written in different languages and seperates deployment details from functionality.

 ## 1. [Ingest Broker API](https://github.com/HumanCellAtlas/ingest-broker-api)